 Get your handy list of 10 Ice Breakers to break the barriers and rebuild your relationship with your teen.

 SIMPLE COMMUNICATION TIPS FOR PARENTS AND TEENS

 Here are 6 practical tips to get your teenager talking to you in no time at all.

 Duncan Lindsay states in his article Being a teenager is the worst time of your life and here’s why:

 ….even though adults endure everything from work problems to debt, no period of your life comes close to being as difficult as your teenage years.

-Are you guilty of labeling your teen based on his behavior?
+Are you guilty of labelling your teen based on his behaviour?
 For instance, do you describe him as:

 Perhaps, your teen does this so frequently that you automatically judge his character by his actions.

 This is a one-way ticket to parent-teen power struggles.
 The best way to avoid this is to be more tolerant of the difficult phase that your teen is in.

 Do you find you just can’t stand your teen’s clothes, music, tattoos, hair, friends?